seap-udea/AIsteroid/README.md

    git clone https://github.com/seap-udea/AIsteroid.git
    ```

-2. Create a ``makefile.in`` from the provided template:
+2. Copy configuration files from templates in ``util/makefile.in`` and
+   ``util/aisteroid.cfg``:

    ```
+   cp util/makefile.in .
-   cp makefile.in.temp makefile.in
+   cp util/aisteroid.cfg .
    ```

 3. Modify the variables in the file ``makefile.in`` to adjust it to